-2. Use the backup command to back up the contents of the compact flash file system to the configbackup.tar.gz file.
+2. Use the backup command to back up the contents of the configuration file system to the configbackup.tar.gz file.

-'''

-(host) [mynode] (config) # backup flash

-Please wait while we tar relevant files from flash...

-Please wait while we compress the tar file...
+''' (host) [mynode] (config) # backup config Please wait while we take the config backup.....

-Checking for free space on flash...

-Copying file to flash...

 File configbackup.tar.gz created successfully on flash.

-'''
+Please copy it out of the controller and delete it when done. '''

-3. Use the copy command to transfer the backup flash file to an external server or storage device:
+3. Use the copy command to transfer the backup configuration file system to an external server or storage